 This results in a higher number of samples / pixels than the number of physical cells available in the scene.

-Stated differently, in practical data each physical radar cell is spread to more than one pixel
+Stated differently, in practice, data of each physical radar cell is spread to more than one pixel

 and each pixel now contains less than one physical analog cell.